MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 1. Bin each record to 1d (relative to _start).
 2. Determine the end of the range per record - _bin + 7d, unless this is out of the _(start, end)_ range, in which case it is adjusted.
 3. For each record, create an array of 7 days (timestamps), starting at current record's day.
-4. mvexpand the array, thus duplicating each record to 7 records, 1 day apart from each other.
+4. mv-expand the array, thus duplicating each record to 7 records, 1 day apart from each other.
 5. Perform the aggregation function for each day.
 Due to #4, this actually summarizes the _past_ 7 days.
 6. Finally, since the data for the first 7d is incomplete (there's no 7d lookback period for the first 7 days), we exclude the first 7 days from the final result (they only participate in the aggregation for the 2018-10-01).